maciej-mlynski/Maciej_Portfolio/README.md

 Unfortunately, at the University we used Excel and Gretel mostly, and the examples we were analyzing were so trivial that they did not arouse much interest in me.

 The first time I came across a practical application of data was when I was preparing a series of posts on all-time investors for my blog.
-U can read it [here](https://financialmill.pl/posts/readpageckrrf/readpage.html)
+Red [here](https://financialmill.pl/posts/readpageckrrf/readpage.html)

 The book I was analyzing told the story about **Jim Simons**, who sparked the quant revolution in the financial markets.
 <p align="center">